nebrius/typescript-workshop/notes.md

 Modify the following in tsconfig.json:
 Change target to "ES2015"
-Uncomment "sourceMap", "outDir" and set to "./dist", "noUnusedLocals", and "noImplicitReturns" Uncomment the "Strict Type-Checking Options"
+Uncomment "sourceMap", "outDir" and set to "./dist", "rootDir" and set to "./src", "noUnusedLocals", and "noImplicitReturns" Uncomment the "Strict Type-Checking Options"

 Create npm build scripts